Shimzheng/A-medical-data-consulting-report/README.md

 The clients who carried out the study have thought about combining these two outcomes, which makes four groups (RA medial calcification: yes/no combined with ITA intimal abnormality yes/no).

 The question they have is this:
-- how are the explanatory variables age, gender, diabetes, ever smoked, PVD and CVD related to this variable?
+- How are the explanatory variables age, gender, diabetes, ever smoked, PVD and CVD related to this variable?

 - Can you predict which of the four groups someone will be in, based on these variables and these data?